SolidLabResearch/miravi-a-linked-data-viewer/README.md

 If both inputs are present, the query will be executed over the superset of sources.

-#### About `sourceIndex`

-- `sourceIndex.url` Should contain the URL of a publicly available RDF resource, representing triples `s p o`.
-- `sourceIndex.subject` Is optional.
-If given, triples where `s` is not equal to `sourceIndex.subject` are not considered.
-- `sourceIndex.predicate` Is optional.
-If given, triples where `p` is not equal to `sourceIndex.predicate` are not considered.

-The `o` of each considered triple is added to the list of sources.
+The (auxiliary) query provided in `sourceIndex.queryLocation` is executed on `sourceIndex.url` and must result in the list of sources.

-If `sourceIndex` is used and there is no `comunicaContext.lenient` property set for the query yet, it will be added with value `true`.
+If `sourceIndex` is used and there is no `comunicaContext.lenient` property found, one will be created with value `true`.
-This makes sure that a query can succeed if not all sources listed are accessible.
+This makes sure that the (main) query can succeed if not all obtained sources are accessible.

 ### Adding variable type